CALIFORNIA DEP. OF PUBLIC HEALTH

 I started with having personally-assigned providers for each patient, along with a ticketing system for a flexible support system that could support varied needs.

-Though the addition of a chatbox and voice-calling created easy lines of communication, they also presented an accessibility and privacy issue.
+The chat box and voice-calling created easy lines of communication between patients and their enrollment workers, but they also presented an accessibility and privacy issue.

-I learned from the PrEP-AP advisors that many patients already feel ashamed just for reaching out for PrEP treatment, and those that do apply to PrEP-AP are often wary of their private information being compromised.
+I learned from the PrEP-AP advisors that many patients already feel ashamed just for reaching out for PrEP treatment, and those that do apply to PrEP-AP are often wary of seeking help due to their private information potentially being compromised.
 I dealt with this by adding closed captioning to the voice calls with the ability for users to decide whether to save the captions in the form of a call transcript afterwards.

 Throughout the testing and iteration process, I maintained a UI component library and several variable collections to ensure consistency across design updates.